-You will experience first-hand many of the worlds best driving roads, all on one epic week-long adventure!
+You will experience first-hand many of the worlds greatest driving roads, all on one epic week-long adventure!
 Make no mistake, our rallies are designed to be the ultimate driving experience, created by true driving enthusiasts.

-We start our engines in Brussels on Saturday 18th July 2015 and finish in Budapest on Saturday 25th, leaving the remainder of the weekend for you to take in this amazing city!
+We start our engines in Brussels on Saturday 20th August 2016 and finish in the heart of Budapest on Saturday 27th, leaving the remainder of the weekend for you to take in this amazing city!

 What about accommodation?
 It's sorted!
 This year camping is included, creating a spectacular social experience.
 There's nothing better than parking alongside the other teams, chilling out around a camp fire and sharing the day's events before heading out to the evening's venue.

 What if camping isn't your thing?
-No problem, we've also got a package which includes convenient hotel accommodation for that slightly more comfortable kip!
+No problem, there's also a package which includes convenient hotel accommodation for that slightly more comfortable kip!

 Registration takes place in Brussels, which is a short drive from the port of Calais or Dunkirk.
 We meet at the Autoworld Car Museum in the city centre, which is one of Europe’s largest museums hosting over 250 cars.